zopefoundation/Products.ExternalEditor/README.txt

     on the table structure and the Selenese language.

+  Using Additional Metatypes as Test Cases

+    On the "Properties" tab of your test suite, you can add / modify the list of meta_types which the suite will allow as test cases.
+    Adding "Script (Python)", for instance, allows you to define test cases in PythonScripts.

+  Nesting Test Suites

+    Each test suite automatically includes the test cases of any suite it contains.
+You can take advantage of this feature to organize your test cases in a hierarchy, running them in separate segments, or all at once.

   Exporting an Archive

     On the "Zip" tab, supply a filename and click the "Download" button.